First Timer’s Guide to Oahu

 Reminder: Pls be respectful and don’t harass or touch the sea turtles.

-– Home to a plethora of fish and marine life, this protected conservation area is the best place in Oahu for snorkeling!
+Home to a plethora of fish and marine life, this protected conservation area is the best place in Oahu for snorkeling!
 We saw so many fishes that we’ve never seen before!
-The beach is super crowded but there’s plenty of space to snorkel without bumping into someone.
+The beach can be crowded but there’s plenty of space to snorkel without bumping into someone.
 Make sure you arrive early to get a parking space.
 We got there around 7:20 am and it was almost full.

 Tips and Fees: